 • A person who has worked a total of at least 10 years (whether or not consecutive) under Social Security, and the spouse of such a person-in each case if at least 65.
-(Unlike the Social Security retirement benefits described earlier, regular Medicare eligibility starts at 65 regardless of year of birth.
+(Unlike the Social

+Security retirement benefits described earlier, regular Medicare eligibility starts at 65 regardless of year of birth.
 Persons who start getting Social Security or Railroad Retirement Board benefits at age 65 are also automatically enrolled in Part A.)

-- A person under 65 who, for the last 24 months, has qualified for Social Security disability, disabled widow(er)'s, or disabled child's benefits. - A person with end-stage renal (kidney) disease who has enough work credit under Social Security; and (subject to additional qualifications) the spouse, or child under age 25, of such a person.
+- A person under 65 who, for the last 24 months, has qualified for Social Security disability, disabled widow(er)'s, or disabled child's benefits. - A person with end-stage renal (kidney) disease who has enough work credit under Social Security; and (subject to additional requirements) the spouse, or child under age 25, of such a person.

-A person who is over 65 but in none of those categories (or a person with a disability who has returned to work) must pay a monthly premium (up to \$441 in 2013).
-The initial enrollment period for those persons is from 3 months before the month they turn 65 until 3 months after the month they turn 65; but enrolling after the first 3 months will delay the start of coverage.
-They can also enroll in a later year between January and March, with coverage to begin July 1.65
+A person who is over 65 but in none of those categories (or a person with a disability who has returned to work) must pay a monthly premium (as much as \$422 in 2018).

+The initial enrollment period for those persons is from 3 months before the month in which they turn 65 until 3 months after the month they turn 65; enrolling after the first 3 months will delay the start of coverage.
+They can also enroll in a later year between January and March, with coverage to begin in July.71 of inpatient care for 60 consecutive days.
+There is no limit on how many benefit periods a recipient may have; but each benefit period brings a new deductible.72 In 2018 that deductible is \$1,340.73

 Part A covers several kinds of medical services.
 (The description here is of "Original Medicare."
-Many people covered by Medicare can choose optional managed-care plans that offer more benefits but may charge extra premiums.)
+Many people covered by Medicare can choose optional managed-care plans that offer more benefits but may require paying extra premiums.)

 Eligibility for coverage under Part A is determined by the "benefit period" (sometimes called a "spell of illness").
-The benefit period begins when a recipient is admitted to a hospital or skilled nursing facility, and ends when the recipient has had 60 consecutive days without inpatient care.
-There is no limit on how many benefit periods a recipient may have; but each benefit period brings a new deductible,66 which in 2013 is \$1,184.67 Part A covers the following services:
+The benefit period begins when a recipient is admitted to a hospital or skilled nursing facility, and ends when the recipient has been out

+Part A covers the following services: